“The good life is a process, not a state of being. It is a direction, not a destination.” Carl Rogers.

 My Treatment Orientation

-Integrated: Humanistic , emphasising people’s capacity to make rational choices and develop to their maximum potential.
-Person Centered , having unconditional positive regard for the client’s humanity as expressed by their values and behaviours.
-Gestalt , or “orgasmic holness” or being aware of the here and now and taking personal responsibility.
-Existential , the search for meaning focusing on free will and self determination.
-I would also use cognitive and behavioural techniques (CBT) as appropriate and I have a growing attraction to Dialectic Behavioural Therapy (DBT) and the concept of “acceptance and change”.
+Integrated: Humanistic, emphasising people’s capacity to make rational choices and develop to their maximum potential.
+Person-Centred, having unconditional positive regard for the client’s humanity as expressed by their values and behaviours.
+Gestalt, or that the whole of an object or scene is more important than its individual parts.
+Existential, the search for meaning focusing on free will and self-determination.
+I would also use cognitive and behavioural techniques (CBT) and I have a particular interest and specialist training in (EMDR), Eye Movement Desensitisation and Reprocessing.

 ● We are imperfect beings but we are natural survivors.